 African-American

-Monique Angela Hicks, known professionally as Mo'Nique, is a dynamic performer who has excelled as an actress, stand-up comedian, talk show host, and author.
+Monique Angela Hicks, professionally known as Mo'Nique, stands out as a powerhouse in entertainment, thriving as an acclaimed actress, stand-up comedian, talk show host, and author.

-Mo'Nique won a Primetime Emmy Award for her role in "Bessie" and received a Grammy Award nomination for Best Comedy Album in 2002, further highlighting her multifaceted talent and influence in entertainment.
+Continuing her award-winning legacy, Mo'Nique secured a Primetime Emmy for "Bessie," and received a Grammy nomination for Best Comedy Album, cementing her status as a multi-faceted luminary in entertainment.

 NaturalisticTheatrical